shoefer/shoefer.github.io/_posts/2015-12-29-learning-functions.markdown

 #### Caveats

 You might be a bit disappointed now.
 Random guessing?
 That's machine intelligence?
 That doesn't seem intelligent at all!
 Fair enough, that is the simplest thing you can do.
+But
 And in practise, it won't work very well.
-Yet, the other most prominent learning algorithms are not much more complicated as we will see later!
+Yet, some of the most powerful algorithms do apply random guessing (which is officially called *random search*) but combine it with some "tricks" to make the guessing smarter.
+So random search is an important building block for creating learning algorithms, although it's not very powerful when used on its own.

-At this point, we can already try to think about why random guessing might be not so clever.
+At this point, we can already think about why random search does not work so well on its own.
 Here are a couple of thoughts.

 First of all, you don't now how big you should go.
-Should you shift the line only around from -1 to +1, or from -1000 to +1000?
+Should you shift the line only between -1 to +1, or from -1000 to +1000?
+Should you try out both 1.1 and 1.10001?
 That means, in which granularity should you vary the parameters?
 In fact, in the animation above, I have set the bounds of the parameters very tightly around the real (but in the usual case unknown) parameters.
+Otherwise, the search would have taken much longer.

 Second, we don't learn from our mistakes.
 If I have guessed line 1 that got a training error of 1000.
 Next, I guessed line 2 with a training error of 800.
 Intuitively, I should try to find out what might line 2 better than line 1, and progress into that direction.
 Instead, random search will just look for a new line which might be much worse than both line 1 and line 2.